GarrettAlbright/AdventOfCode/README.md

 Implemented in Swift in pure .swift files (rather than Xcode projects).
 Run them from the CLI using `swift main.swift`

+(Okay, I gave up and implemented Day 04 as an Xcode project because I needed a crypto library, and I couldn't figure out how to do that from just the CLI.
+It may not actually be possible yet…?)

 Each day has two puzzles but since they're related, I'm (so far, at least) solving both puzzles in one Swift file per day.